ericmwalsh/personal-site-auth/README.md

-# meals-rails-api
+# personal-site-auth
-Meals API written using Rails and hosted on Heroku.
+Authentication server (using Devise) written using Rails and hosted on Heroku.
+Used for www.ericmwalsh.com